NeilBotelho/NeilBotelho/README.md

 <h3 align="center"> Hi there 👋</h3>
 <p align="center">
-🔭 I work on projects involving ML, data science and other cool stuff.
+🔭 I work on projects involving ML, data science and other cool stuff.  <br>
-🌱 Currently learning golang for it's concurrency and c++ to be better at competitive programming
+🌱 Currently learning golang for it's concurrency and c++ to be better at competitive programming  <br>
 💻 I'm in my 3rd of a CS degree
 </p>